Prostate

 Plan follow-up with urology in following 7-10 days (earlier catheter removal may fail)

-Medications that decrease obstruction acutely
+Medications that decrease urinary obstruction acutely

 Start agent with or without catheterization